MPI

 MPI distributions ship with a process manager called mpiexec or mpirun.
 In some environments, such as many using Slurm, we use the Slurm process manager srun.

-When run outside of a resource-managed system, we must specify the number of processes through a command-line option.
+When run outside a resource-managed system, we must specify the number of processes through a command-line option.
 If more than one host is to be used, the name of a hostlist file must be provided, or only the local host will be utilized.
 The options may vary depending on the distribution of MPI but will be similar to that below:

 mpiexec –np 16 -hosts compute1,compute2 ./myprog